thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 #### Traditional RAG Pipeline:

-Detail your choices. (e.g., "Text was extracted using PyMuPDF, chunked semantically using a sentence-transformer model, embedded with bge-large-en-v1.5, and indexed in a FAISS vector store.")
+Detail the choices. (e.g., "Text was extracted using PyMuPDF, chunked semantically using a sentence-transformer model, embedded with bge-large-en-v1.5, and indexed in a FAISS vector store.")

 #### In-Depth techniques -> Enhancement possible - TODO Nihir: Should this go in future work?